The edge of chaos: quantum field theory and deep neural networks: The edge of chaos

-Formally, \eqref{eq:Schro} is the time-independent Schr\"odinger equation $H\psi=E\psi$ with Hamiltonian \be H=-\pd_\tau^2-V''(c,c_0)~. \ee Since the energies of bound states are quantized, the solution $\psi(\tau)$ will be characterized by a discrete set of eigenvalues, \be E_n=\gamma^2-(\lambda_n+\gamma)^2~. \ee As per our ansatz \eqref{eq:ants}, this in turn implies a discretized set of characteristic or \emph{Lyapunov exponents} $\lambda_n$ which control the growth of $k(\tau,T)$.
-In particular, the growth rate will be governed by the largest Lyapunov exponent, given by the ground state energy $E_0$: \be \lambda_0=-\gamma+\sqrt{\gamma^2-E_0}~. \ee The unstable regime is characterized by $\lambda_0>0$, so that $d(\tau)$ grows exponentially with time.
+Formally, \eqref{eq:Schro} is the time-independent Schr\"odinger equation $H\psi=E\psi$ with Hamiltonian \be H=-\pd_\tau^2-V''(c,c_0)~. \ee Since we seek normalizable (i.e., bound) states, and the energies of bound states are quantized, the solution $\psi(\tau)$ will be characterized by a discrete set of eigenvalues, \be E_n=\gamma^2-(\lambda_n+\gamma)^2~. \ee As per our ansatz \eqref{eq:ants}, this in turn implies a discretized set of characteristic or \emph{Lyapunov exponents} $\lambda_n$ which control the growth of $k(\tau,u)$.
+In particular, the growth rate will be governed by the largest Lyapunov exponent, given by the ground state energy $E_0$: \be \lambda_0=-\gamma+\sqrt{\gamma^2-E_0}~. \ee The unstable regime is characterized by $\lambda_0>0$, so that $d(t_1,t_2)$ grows exponentially with time.
 Note that if $\gamma<0$, this will true for all possible values of the ground state energy $E_0$.
 Therefore, in order to study networks at the edge of stability, we will henceforth consider the case with $\gamma>0$ (cf. \cite{helias2019statistical}, which considered $\gamma=1$).
 We must then determine the point at which the ground state energy becomes negative, $E_0<0$.
-Following \cite{helias2019statistical}, our strategy will be to construct a normalizable solution with $E=0$, and show that there must exist a lower-energy ground state by symmetry arguments.
+Following \cite{helias2019statistical}, our strategy will be to construct a normalizable solution with $E=0$, and derive a necessary condition on the existence of lower-energy ground states.